lucylow/bitmind-adk-agents/docs/IMPLEMENTATION_SUMMARY.md

 ## 🎉 Project Overview

-BitMind has been successfully transformed into a **professional multi-page React application** with comprehensive smart invoice functionality, AI-powered contract generation, and beautiful UI/UX.
-The application is ready for the **Stacks Vibe Coding Hackathon** demo and showcases Bitcoin-native smart invoice deals for DAOs.
+BitMind has been successfully transformed into a **professional multi-page React application** with comprehensive DAO governance functionality, ADK-TS multi-agent system, and beautiful UI/UX.
+The application showcases intelligent proposal analysis and treasury monitoring for DAOs.

 ---